rahonalab/icinga2-docker/README.md

   - icingaweb running on port 80;
   - snmptrap running on port 162

-The system is meant to be run as a satellite, in a master-satellite setup, as described [here](https://www.icinga.com/docs/icinga2/latest/doc/06-distributed-monitoring/); this means that the conf.d/ directory is disabled in icinga2.conf file, with system retrieving conf files from a master.
+The system is meant to be run in a master-satellite setup, as described [here](https://www.icinga.com/docs/icinga2/latest/doc/06-distributed-monitoring/); set the ${TYPE} variable in secrets.env to your need.
+If you are not interested in master-satellite setup, just set the variable to 'master'.

-I will soon add a dedicated docker-compose to run a master or a client setup, but in the meanwhile just edit the icinga2.conf file to feed the icinga2 system from from conf.d/.

 To remove one container (but not conf and data stored, see below!) do: